 Tessa (White Pass) was born in 2014 and had a short racing career that left her permanently disabled.
 She can never again be raced or run.
 Even as the great-great-great-great-granddaughter of Secretariat, thoroughbreads like Tessa can face slaughter if not rescued.
 She was brought to the Haven by our friends from Unbridled Spirits Thoroughbred Retirement Ranch.
 She is like a Porsche that needs to learn to be a horse of leisure.

 Joey is a eight-year-old mini-horse trained to pull a cart.
 His original owners surrendered Joey, because his "lumpy jaw" made him undesirable to show.
 He joined our team in March of 2017.
 He is fond of apple snacks and loves to antagonize Finn.
 Joey is on a strict diet to help him overcome flare up of laminitis.

 Ginger is the queen of the farm.
 In her youth, she nearly lost her tongue in an accident.
 As a 22-year-old, she loves her semi-retirement relaxing on green fields and enjoying the occasional romp of the Fox Sac Trail.

-Fiona is a very, very fertile three-year-old potbelly pig.
+Fiona is potbelly pig born in 2015 and adopted by the Haven in 2016.
 She is the mother who could not care for Hercules.
 Fiona lives with her daughter, Aphrodite.
 She loves sunrises and snacks of all varieties.
 She is very protective and demands respect.

-Meet Hercules' litter mate.
+Meet Hercules' litter mate born in 2016.
 She is shy but loves treats.
 Aphrodite is in her own "training pen" that allows our volunteers to give her one-on-one attention.
 She is learning to welcome people and will soon love belly rubs.